666and777aremygods/The-Happy-Birthday-Box/README.md

 [Download The Happy Birthday Box 1.7.4](https://github.com/666and777aremygods/The-Happy-Birthday-Box/releases/download/1.7.4/The_Happy_Birthday_Box.rar)

-## Buy License Key 🔑
+## Buy License Key for email spoofer 🔑📧

-License Keys are keys that allow you to use the email spoofer, SMS spoofer and voice cloner in the application. **The price of each License Key is $70** and with the purchase you will get a License Key with 5000 credits.
-Each email sending, SMS sending or voice generation will spend 1 credit of 5000 available credits of the License Key.
-When all available credits of the License Key are spent, you must need to purchase another License Key to continue using that tools in the application.
-License Keys do not expire over time.
+The price of the License Key to use the email spoofer is **$70**.
+With the purchase of this License Key you will be able to **send unlimited emails for 1 year without daily limits**.
+This License Key expires 366 days after receiving it.

-**Payment methods:**
+**👛 Accepted payment methods:**

 - Bitcoin
 - Litecoin